wkumari/draft-vandergaast-edns-client-subnet/README.md

 13. Example

-   1. A stub resolver, SR, with IP address 192.0.2.37 tries to resolve www.example.com, by forwarding the query to the Recursive Resolver, RNS, from IP address IP, asking for recursion.
+   1. A stub resolver, SR, with IP address 192.0.2.37, tries to resolve www.example.com by forwarding the query to the Recursive Resolver, RNS, asking for recursion.

    2. RNS, supporting ECS, looks up www.example.com in its cache.
 An entry is found neither for www.example.com, nor for example.com.